Oarai and Hitachinaka, two of Ibaraki's best seaside towns, have plenty to offer

 The Ibaraki coastline

 The Oarai and Hitachinaka area, which sits right on the ocean, is home to some fantastic beaches.
-Ajihaura Beach is a pristine beach with gentle waves near Hitachi Seaside Park.
-It has excellent views and a pier at one end where you can watch the waves crash against the rocks.
+Located near Hitachi Seaside Park, Ajihaura Beach is a pristine beach with gentle waves.
+It boasts excellent views and features a pier at one end where you can watch the waves crash against the rocks.

 Aqua World Ibaraki, the shark capital

 For a deeper look into the sea, visit Aqua World Ibaraki Prefectural Oarai Aquarium, a huge aquarium with 68,000 animals of nearly 600 species.

 The attraction is famous for its giant water tanks and sharks.
 It has 45 species of sharks, making it the biggest collection of sharks in Japan.
 There's also an outdoor playground for kids, dolphin and sea lion shows, and great views of the Pacific.